 To learn about more careers, click here to view a career infographic.

 At UC’s School of Computer and Information Sciences, our bachelor’s degree program in Information Technology Sciences (ITS) is designed to prepare you for opportunities in an ever-changing professional landscape.
-We focus on four key areas:
+We focus on several key areas:

-- Infrastructure.
-Infrastructure includes all the components that enable IT to run.
+- Infrastructure: Infrastructure includes all the components that enable IT to run.
 Think hardware, software, networks, and network services.
 You’ll learn how these components work together to help organizations achieve their goals.

-- IT Management.
-Running IT systems in an organization calls for diligent planning and monitoring.
+- IT Management: Running IT systems in an organization calls for diligent planning and monitoring.
 IT management involves understanding a business’s needs to determine what technology to implement, as well as making sure all systems work efficiently, reliably, and securely.

-- Software Engineering.
-Software engineers use engineering principles to plan and design programs.
+- Software Engineering: Software engineers use engineering principles to plan and design programs.
 They need knowledge of programming, as well as business and management skills, to guide a software development team.

 In addition, our program offers a comprehensive overview of the IT field.
 You’ll dive into the workings of modern technology, networking, business intelligence, and strategies for professional communication.
 You’ll also learn what it takes to keep computing resources safe by developing and implementing security policies, creating disaster prevention and recovery plans, and more.